MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, added part 5 RCM.pdf, electroculture apparatus blueprints, Justin Christofleau - Electroculture (english) - 1927.pdf to appendix 30-6-2026>>
 <<note from author, Adding a new chapter to the soyga, an update to that is incoming.
 3-7-2026>>
 <<note from author, added the second 9 day'report.png, 9 day'reports 2.png and reworked the readme.
 4-7-26>>
+<<note from author, updated the soyga, now with the Collatz matrix included.
+15-7-26>>